miacarter04/Projects/PipeAndForkProject/README.md

 gcc filecopy.c -o filecopy
 ./filecopy src.txt dst.txt

-These commands will either send an error or success message if the program fails or completes respectively.
+These commands will either send an error or a success message if the program fails or completes, respectively.